KyleRego/anki_record/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ### Development road map:
-- Need to be able to copy the contents of an existing package into the new package when it is opened
+- Copying the contents of an existing package into the new package when it is opened
+  - spec/anki_record/anki_package_spec.rb:356
 - Work on creating, updating, and saving notes and cards to the collection.anki21 database
   - Updating notes when they already exist in the database
     - Need to be able to instantiate notes/cards from existing data